vRP-framework/vRP/README.md

 -- set the div content
 vRP.setDivContent(name,content)

--- execute js for the div in a simple sandbox
+-- execute js for the div
--- you can attach objects or functions to the div element for later calls -- use div.querySelector to find the div children elements -- js context: div (the div element) vRP.divExecuteJS(name,js)
+-- js variables: this is the div vRP.divExecuteJS(name,js)

 -- remove the div